-Environmental and resource economics; water allocation policy.
-Specifically interested in economic incentive structures for allocating scarce water supplies.
+Environmental and resource economics, and water allocation policy.
+Jonathan is particularly interested in economic incentive structures for allocating scarce water supplies.

-Applied microeconomics; development economics with an emphasis on education and health; application of industrial organization in micro-development; econometrics.
+Applied microeconomics; development economics with an emphasis on education and health, application of industrial organization in micro-development, and econometrics.

 Environmental and resource economics; development economics.
 Specifically the integration of payments for ecosystem services into development and conservation policy.

-Applications of behavioral and behavioral decision research.
-Specific policy areas of interest include: household economic decisions, pro-social behavior, public goods, and development.
-Current research focuses mainly on designing and running field experiments that use behavioral decision concepts to address real-world, policy-relevant issues.
+Applications of behavioral and public economics research.
+Syon's specific policy areas of interest include: household economic decisions, peer/social information, public goods, and development.
+His current research focuses on designing and running field experiments that use behavioral decision concepts to address real-world, policy-relevant issues.

 Economics of entrepreneurship and private sector development.
-Particularly interested in the political economy and decision process of providing public goods.
+Sebastian is particularly interested in the political economy and decision process of providing public goods.

 Economics of technical change and the environment.
-Public research, development and demonstration programs in energy technologies; decision-making under uncertainty; climate policy and its effect on energy innovation.
+Gabe is interested in public research, development and demonstration programs in energy technologies; decision-making under uncertainty; and climate policy and its effect on energy innovation.

 The history, evolution and dynamics of energy markets in South Asia, particularly in India.
-Specifically focusing on coal, electricity and natural gas markets, and their supply chains, governance, and distortions.
-More broadly, interested in natural resource economics in developing countries and the economic effects of resource extraction on local communities.
+Rohit is focusing on coal, electricity and natural gas markets, and their supply chains, governance, and distortions.
+More broadly, he is interested in natural resource economics in developing countries and the economic effects of resource extraction on local communities.

 Local and regional economic development, international development, and behavioral economics.
-Specifically interested in the determinants of city and regional economic growth and inequality, the role of productive structure in subnational development, the micro-foundations of local investment decisions, and local and regional development policies.
+Juan Pablo is interested in the determinants of city and regional economic growth and inequality, the role of productive structure in subnational development, the micro-foundations of local investment decisions, and local and regional development policies.

 Environmental economics, game theory, and allocation theory.
-Current interests include the role of economic activities in damaging/preserving the ecosystem; theory, application, and empirical testing of learning; and the problem of siting a public facility.
-Please also see Cuicui's personal web site.
+Cuicui's current interests include the role of economic activities in damaging/preserving the ecosystem; theory, application, and empirical testing of learning; and the problem of siting a public facility.
+Learn more about Cuicui.

 Economics of education and labor economics.
-Please also see Sarah's personal web site.
+Learn more about Sarah.